Mycelium Packaging Material is one of the nature’s most powerful gifts, where packaging is grown instead of manufactured.

 The process begins with the selection of a substrate, which serves as the growth medium for mycelium.

-Common substrates include agricultural waste, such as wood chips, sawdust, corn stover, straw, husks, bagasse or other plant-based materials.
+Common substrates include agricultural waste, such as wood chips, hemp hurd, sawdust, corn stover, straw, husks, bagasse or other plant-based materials.

 2. Sterilization

-To create a clean and controlled environment for mycelium growth, substrate should be sterilized at 121°C for an hour.
+To create a clean and controlled environment for mycelium growth, substrate should be autoclaved at 121°C for an hour.

-This step eliminates unwanted microorganisms and ensures that the mycelium can colonize the substrate without any interference.
+This step eliminates the unwanted microorganisms and ensures that the mycelium can grow without any problems.

 Additional supplements can be added, such as carbon, nitrogen and water for fast and optimum growth.